Dr Dan LI

-GENERATION AND CHARACTERISATION OF MOUSE MODELS FOR CANCERS
+MOUSE MODELS FOR CANCERS

 Based on our expertise in generating and analysing genetically modified mice, we have been focusing on: 1) Understanding the development of liver cancers, especially those that arise in conjunction with hepatitis B virus, so as to identify biomarkers for early detection, and altered molecular pathways for therapeutic targeting; 2) Generating mouse models to recapitulate the development of liposarcomas for testing novel treatment modalities; and 3) understanding the cellular basis of breast cancer development, with a particular focus on the role of the stromal microenvironment in contributing to breast neoplasms.
 The use of mouse as a model organism has provided us with significant advantages in our understanding of multiple cancer types.